brendenhoffman/dotfiles/README.md

 + zsh
 + Xresources (Carry-over from old X11 config.
 Useful with colors scripts)

+The zsh configs are located in .config/zsh, please note that $ZDOTDIR must be set, but the files can be moved to wherever you would like it to point.

 Some scripts are also included.
 Note .local/scripts is for misc and unused scripts, and .local/bin is in my $PATH. scripts from the scripts folder can be moved to the bin folder if you please.
 Check out my plugins in .local/share.

 ## If you like this rice...